jedubois/InternalDocumentation/Agendas/DASA-Agenda-2014-07-16.md

   have a discussion and make a decision on the matter.
 If the meeting must be moved to accommodate this, then that will need to happen.

-To Add (one we have a website):
+To Add (once we have a website):

 * For mid-term membership upgrade the new memberships are issued for another year, credited by the remaining value from the previous membership.
 * MailChimp: Add widgets: http://connect.mailchimp.com

 Notes:
+* Decision taken to stick with Jekyll
+* Robin will design
+* Riaan will build

-Completed / Agreed: ✔ / ✘
+Completed / Agreed: ✔

 Advertising